liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 portlets share something in common:

-- All portlets use existing Liferay core messages to handle some standard UI cases
+- All portlets use existing Liferay core messages to handle some standard UI cases.

-- All portlets deal with common financial terms and we don't want to repeat them again and again for each portlet
+- All portlets deal with common financial terms, so we don't want to repeat them again and again for each portlet.

-- All portlets have special keys like title, description or some context related content
+- All portlets have special keys like title, description or some context related content.

-So, assuming you have already created a plugin project and added portlets, let's start!
+Assuming you've already created a plugin project and added portlets, let's start!
 Create a `content` package within your `src` plugin project folder.
-Next, create the following files:
+Then create the following files:

 `Language.properties`: this file defines all keys that our portlets need.

 For each portlet, update its `<portlet>` node in `portlet.xml` to refer to the resource bundle correctly: